 Why are these wild animals invading highly populated areas?
 The answer is straightforward.
 The building boom of the 1980’s and 1990’s ate into outlying areas, producing huge tracks of housing developments in rural regions.
 The people who moved into the new homes needed schools, hospitals, and shopping centers so even more property has been paved over.
 Animals with survival skills learned to live with people, streets, and populated locations.
-Austin Animal Removal will help you get rid of this pesky critters!
+Animal Pros will help you get rid of this pesky critters!

 As rural areas filled with bulldozers and noisy building equipment, a number of the wild creatures fled the disturbance.
 They moved towards the towns, traveling across the green, wooded paths near highways.
 After in the suburbs, they found several sheltering trees and shrubbery.
 Deer located gardens.
 Foxes dined on rats, mice, and the occasional rabbit.
 Hawks trolled back lawns searching for bird claws or hung out near the highways looking for unwary mice or rats.